elmtree-askmo/cloudcannon-app/content/learn/chemistry/compare-the-ph-of-pure-water-orange-juice-and-bleach.md

 url: /learn/chemistry/questions/compare-the-ph-of-pure-water-orange-juice-and-bleach
 score: -1.0
 related_article1:
-    id: 167623
+    id: 167627
-    title: How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
+    title: >-
+        Why is the logarithmic scale important in understanding pH and concentration differences?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-hydrogen-ion-concentration-measured-in-solutions-and-what-is-its-concentration-in-pure-water
+    url: /learn/chemistry/questions/why-is-the-logarithmic-scale-important-in-understanding-ph-and-concentration-differences
 related_article2:
     id: 167629
+    title: >-
-    title: What are the characteristics of acidic solutions in terms of pH and hydrogen ion concentration?
+        What are the characteristics of acidic solutions in terms of pH and hydrogen ion concentration?
     subject: Chemistry
     url: /learn/chemistry/questions/what-are-the-characteristics-of-acidic-solutions-in-terms-of-ph-and-hydrogen-ion-concentration
 related_article3:
     id: 167623
+    title: >-
-    title: How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
+        How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
     subject: Chemistry
     url: /learn/chemistry/questions/how-is-hydrogen-ion-concentration-measured-in-solutions-and-what-is-its-concentration-in-pure-water
 related_article4:
-    id: 167630
+    id: 167628
-    title: Describe the characteristics of basic solutions and their pH range.
+    title: >-
+        How do higher and lower concentrations affect pH values?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-characteristics-of-basic-solutions-and-their-ph-range
+    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
 related_article5:
-    id: 167629
+    id: 167633
+    title: >-
-    title: What are the characteristics of acidic solutions in terms of pH and hydrogen ion concentration?
+        What are the common isotopes of hydrogen and their role in auto-ionization?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-acidic-solutions-in-terms-of-ph-and-hydrogen-ion-concentration
+    url: /learn/chemistry/questions/what-are-the-common-isotopes-of-hydrogen-and-their-role-in-autoionization
 ---

 &nbsp;